What are FHA loan limits in your county?

-You can look up the 2019 FHA loan limits for your county by visiting the U.S Department of House and Urban Development's website.
+You can look up the 2023 FHA loan limits for your county by visiting the U.S Department of Housing and Urban Development's website.

-The price of homes varies from county to county, so the FHA takes this into account when it sets its county loan limits.
-For example, the FHA loan limit for New York County (where Manhattan is located) is $726,525 in 2019.
-The loan limit for Niagara County (where the city of Buffalo is located) is $314,827.
-The current median home price in Manhattan is higher than in Buffalo, so the limit is higher as a result.
+For example, the FHA loan limit for a single-family home in New York County (which includes New York City) is $1,089,300 in 2023.
+The loan limit for a single-family home in Niagara County (which includes Buffalo) is $472,030.
+The current median home price in New York City is higher than that in Buffalo, so the limit is higher as a result.